Homemade Sauerkraut

 First, determine what the “thing” is.
 In the picture below is white stuff called kahm yeast.
 This may or may not occur depending on conditions.
 It is white and slimy and you just spoon it off.

-It can grow when the air is warmer or if the salt solution is not overly salty.
+I can grow when the air is warmer or if the salt solution is not overly salty.
 I got kahm this time because I fermented in July.
 And even though I placed my jar in the cool basement, it would have liked more cool.

 This can be avoided by increasing the salt.
 But.
 It’s not an issue provided your brine smells fine (like cabbage/kraut).
-If your brine smell vile (like hair perm or something really nasty) I’d ditch it and start over.
+If your brine smells vile (like hair perm or something really nasty) I’d ditch it and start over.

 Mold in Homemade Sauerkraut